Gijs Tuinman: Military Order of William

-On 4 December 2014 at the Binnenhof in The Hague, Tuinman was knighted by King Willem-Alexander, receiving the fourth class knighthood of the Military Order of William.
+On 4 December 2014 at the Binnenhof in The Hague, Tuinman received the highest military honour of the Netherlands and was appointed a Knight (4th class) of the Military William Order (RMWO) by King Willem-Alexander, for exceptional leadership and personal bravery during multiple high‑risk operations in Afghanistan, in which he disrupted Taliban forces, secured strategically vital areas, and coordinated the rescue of a wounded soldier under fire without further losses.
 The King referred to Tuinman and Epke Zonderland in his Christmas speech in 2014.

 Politics

 He was elected to the House of Representatives in November 2023 as the third candidate of the Farmer–Citizen Movement, and he became the BBB's spokesperson for foreign affairs, trade, defense, and kingdom relations.
 Tuinman told in February 2024 – during the Russian invasion of Ukraine – on BNR Nieuwsradio that he believed the Netherlands should more actively support NATO's defense of Central and Eastern Europe against Russia.
 He suggested Dutch soldiers should be permanently stationed in Lithuania or Poland.

 After the PVV, VVD, NSC, and BBB formed the Schoof cabinet, Tuinman was sworn in as State State Secretary for Defence on 2 July 2024.
 His portfolio includes personnel, materiel, real estate, defence industry, IT and innovation, physical and social security, and resilience.
 In September 2024, Tuinman and Minister Ruben Brekelmans announced €2.4 billion in increased yearly funding for the Netherlands Armed Forces.
 Coalition parties agreed to increase defense spending to adhere to the NATO norm of 2% of GDP in response the Russian invasion of Ukraine.
 Additional funding would go towards attracting more personnel and the purchase of munitions, 50 Leopard 2A8 battle tanks, six F-35 fighter jets, two Anti-Submarine Warfare Frigates, and several NH90 military helicopters.
 The Netherlands had been left without tanks since 2011 because of budget cuts.
 Tuinman later told that he aimed to increase the defense ministry's personnel from 74,000 to at least 100,000.
+Derk Boswijk succeeded Tuinman on 23 February 2026, when the Jetten cabinet was sworn in.